In lumine Domini (English version)

 Tournemire wrote 51 suites, each of them with five movements and a duration of about 15-20 minutes - one suite for each of the services during a church year (minus the ones without organ music).
 "L´orgue mystique" has always struck me as an achievement, which is grand in its vision as well as in its completion.
 I got the thought, that we lacked a similar work in the lutheran tradition, eventhough Tournemires music can be used in Danish services too (I have witten an article about this on orgelforum.dk- in Danish).
 Especially the increasingly frequent "extra services" with a more mediative mood, that gains more and more popularity in Denmark, demands music with a tightness in the material as an alternative to more or less random selections of organ music by different composers.
 Here was the idea for "In lumine Domini".
 I applied for financial support from a fund under the Danish Ministry of Ecclesiastical Affairs and was awarded an amount equal to two months salary as a full time organist.
 This way I could take two months leave in september and october 2012 with the sole purpose of writing music.
 Over the next half year I wrote the first 10 suites, which have all been first performed and released on cd by now.

 From 2016 I have begun a new series of In lumine Domine-suites - this time for organ + another instrument or a singer.
-This new series contains 8 suites for the moment: for organ + harp, flugelhorn, voice, alto flute, cornetto, viola, baroque cello and piano respectively - all having titles from danish poet Gustaf Munch-Petersens poems: "moon river", "shield signs", "hymn lilies", "night flower", "sun tones", "sea pupil", "creators dreams", "ice fire" adn "temple rest".
-This series will conclude with a suite for bass clarinet and organ.
+This new series contains 8 suites for the moment: for organ + harp, flugelhorn, voice, alto flute, cornetto, viola, baroque cello and piano respectively - all having titles from danish poet Gustaf Munch-Petersens poems: "moon river", "shield signs", "hymn lilies", "night flower", "sun tones", "sea pupil", "creators dreams" and "ice fire".
+Later on new suites for vibraphone and bass clarinet with organ will come.

 Each suite consists of 4 movements: